rymend/MSFTImagineArchive/400 - Stream Analytics and Machine Learning/2 - Process/readme.md

 If you haven't completed the [previous lab in this series](../1%20-%20Ingest), you must do so before starting this lab.

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://topcs.blob.core.windows.net/public/400-streaming-resources-02.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 ---

 <a name="Exercises"></a>